DyuthiD/Nmap-Port-Scanning-Wireshark-Analysis/README.md

 # Nmap-Port-Scanning-Wireshark-Analysis

 ## 🎯 Objective
-To perform basic network reconnaissance by scanning the local network for open ports using **Nmap**, and optionally analyze traffic using **Wireshark** to observe packet-level interactions.
+To perform basic network reconnaissance by scanning the local network for open ports using **Nmap**, and analyze traffic using **Wireshark** to observe packet-level interactions.

 ---
 ## 🛠 Tools Used